fptmark/schema2rest/README.md

 The `display` attribute is a multi-value seperated by a vertical bar (|)
 - `all` or '' or missing - Display in all views (default)
 - `summary` - Display in inital summary view
-- `detail` - Display in detail views
+- `details` - Display in detail views
 - `form` - Display in edit forms
 - `hidden` - Do not show (must be display='hidden')